USAJOBS/help-center/working-in-government/unique-hiring-paths/index.md

 tags: [federal employees, oversears, disabilities, military spouse, peace corps, americorops, ses, students, veterans]
 ---

-The federal government offers several unique hiring paths for individuals who may fall under one of the following groups of people, including:
+[Hiring authorities](https://www.opm.gov/policy-data-oversight/hiring-authorities/) are a way for the Federal Government to hire individuals who may fall under one of the following groups of people, including:

 * [Federal employees](federal-employees/)
 * [Former overseas employees](former-overseas-employees/)